ObjectivityLtd/Bot.Instrumentation/src/Bot.Instrumentation.V3/README.md

 Add the following code to your application start.

-It is being assument that [Autofac](https://autofac.org/) is being used as IoC container.
+It is being assumed that [Autofac](https://autofac.org/) is being used as IoC container.

 ```csharp
 TelemetryConfiguration.Active.InstrumentationKey = "<INSTRUMENTATION_KEY>"